Job-madi/hello-world/README.md

 # hello-world
 Learning how to use github.

-Learning to code one day at time.
+Learning to code one day at a time.